krestfield/docs/certdog/demo_quickstart.md

 Note that a default TLS certificate is configured for 127.0.0.1.
-You can issue a new TLS certificate to replace this or temporarily install the root from here: ``.\certdog\config\sslcerts\dbssl_root.cer``
+You can issue a new TLS certificate to replace this or temporarily install the root from here: ``.\certdogfree\config\sslcerts\dbssl_root.cer``